 Seamless plug-and-play architecture

-When VTEX first got on board, the goal was increasing Zona Sul’s GMV and conversion rate through a straightforward implementation.
+When VTEX first got on board, the goal was to increase Zona Sul’s GMV and conversion rate through a straightforward implementation.
 Easy, simple and fast.
 Those three magical words defined the solution that Zona Sul needed.
 And that’s what it got.

 VTEX is going to be a facilitator and not a hindrance of this entire enhancement of our ecosystem.Paulo Ballestero, Head of Digital at Zona Sul

 To make sure the website integration with other systems would be seamless, VTEX IO became a strong ace up Zona Sul’s sleeve because it gave the company a quick way to solve most of the implementation challenges that came up.
-If there was a checkout issue, for instance, it could be easily fixed through APIs along with a support team always available to help the company further.
+If there was a checkout issue, for instance, it could be easily fixed through APIs along with an always available support team.

 Having the Professional Services team inside VTEX supporting us, on top of Corebiz, was a huge factor of success in bringing our vision to life.Paulo Ballestero, Head of Digital at Zona Sul

 But in between migrating to VTEX and building a completely new website for its customers, the pandemic hit and affected Zona Sul’s operation significantly.
 With lockdown policies being put in place and social distancing being encouraged, people started to avoid going to public places, which led to a 300% daily online orders increase in one week.
 Orders escalated and dealing with this new shift turned into a project of its own.
 How to maintain delivery quality and customer satisfaction in such hard times, while also juggling an ecommerce platform implementation?